fenke/corebridge/README.md

 The latter performs - nbdev_export - nbdev_test - nbdev_clean -
 nbdev_readme

+Before committing changes to git run - nbdev_clean

-Then commit and to upload to Pypi with `nbdev_pypi`
+Then commit to git and for a new pip release upload to Pypi with `nbdev_pypi`

 [^1]: [Wikipedia on ‘Literate
     Programming’](https://en.wikipedia.org/wiki/Literate_programming)